zekdevs/llm-rs/README.md

 cargo run --release -- ./textbooks.txt 3 --save ./checkpoints/baseline
 ```

-The training loop emits per-epoch average loss alongside aggregate token and batch counts.
+The training loop uses momentum SGD with weight decay, a the token budget per epoch (8k by default), and logs running loss every 100 batches so you can monitor convergence.
 It uses only the dependencies listed in `Cargo.toml`.

 ### Exporting checkpoints